Distribution Strategy: Choosing Among the Best Distribution Strategies

 A suitable distribution strategy example will vary depending on the marketing channels you have selected.
 First, a direct channel occurs when a manufacturer sells straight to the consumer.
 The channel must be short if it’s direct.
 Hence, good examples of this are primarily retail brands that sell fast foods and perishable goods.

-As for an indirect marketing channel, it occurs when the path is long and complex.
+An indirect marketing channel, it occurs when the path is long and complex.
 Typically, there will be many distributors and middlemen.
 Examples can be soft drinks companies, including Coca-Cola and Pepsi

 An intensive distribution strategy is more intensive and considers more than just the size of a distribution channel.
 It uses a more aggressive approach, and examples include vehicle brands and distributors of household appliances.

 Moreover, a business can use an exclusive strategy when it has a high brand value to protect.
-It will open stores in major cities with upper income and classy customers and still outdo its competitors.
+It will open stores in major cities with upper-income and classy customers and still outdo its competitors.
 Examples are big fashion houses with high-end designer products.

 Lastly, some businesses use a selective distribution strategy.
-You will find them in almost every street, or they may start a few stores in every major town.
+You will find them on almost every street, or they may start a few stores in every major town.
 Good examples are big supermarkets and retail chains.